Germans and Apples

 WORD HISTORY:

-Apple-This noun goes back Indo European "abol," "abel," the exact meaning of which is unclear, but which had to do with "product of trees and vines," and there are forms in other, non Germanic, languages too.
-Its Old Germanic offspring was "aplaz,"which meant "fruit, nuts."
+Apple-This noun goes back to Indo European "abol," "abel," the exact meaning of which is unclear, but which had to do with "produce of trees and vines," and there are forms in other, non Germanic, languages too.
+Its Old Germanic offspring was "aplaz," which meant "fruit, nuts."
 This gave Old English (Anglo-Saxon) "aeppel," which meant "fruit," and later this became "appel," before the modern version.
 It wasn't until the 1500s and 1600s that the meaning narrowed to the specific type of fruit we now call an "apple."
 Translations of the Bible over time generally used "forbidden fruit" in the Garden of Eden, but some translations called this fruit "apple," from the general meaning of the word back then.
 Common in the other Germanic languages: standard German "Apfel," all sorts of German dialect forms like "Ebbel," "Appel," "Apel," "Äppel," "Äbbel," "Epfel," "Ebbfe," "Opfe," Low German Saxon and Dutch "Appel, West Frisian "apel," Danish "aeble," Icelandic "epli," Norwegian "eple," and Swedish "äpple."

 3 Comments: